UTSDataArena/unity360rig/README.md

-Simple Multi-Camera Rig for displaying content in the UTS Data Arena
+# Simple Multi-Camera Rig for displaying content in the UTS Data Arena

 This is a Unity3D project containing a multi-camera rig for displaying 360 degree content in the UTS Data Arena.
 It is also capable of rendering top/bottom stereo-3D content.

-Check out the example scenes.
+Check out the example scenes for usage.

 Quick properties description: